Ex-GOP candidate arrested in KY says he was rescuing horses

 CHARLESTON, S.C.
 (AP) — A former South Carolina Republican congressional candidate is accused of stealing horses in rural Kentucky earlier this month, but he contends he was actually rescuing the horses.

-Charleston media outlets report that Curtis Bostic was arrested Dec.
+Charleston media outlets report that Curtis Bostic, 55, was arrested Dec.
 18 near Jackson, Kentucky, and charged with felony unlawful taking of livestock.
 He was released on $2,500 bail the next day.

-The 55-year-old former Charleston County councilman said Tuesday he was in the Appalachian foothills on a “humanitarian horse-rescue effort.”
+The former Charleston County councilman said Tuesday he was in the Appalachian foothills on a “humanitarian horse-rescue effort.”
 He didn’t go into details on the pending case.

 A court date is set for Jan.
 23.